So your load balancer supports multiple load balancing algorithms, but you don't know which one to pick? You will in a minute.

 As you can see, the method is very simple.
 However, it won't do well in certain scenarios.

-For example, what if Server 1 had more CPU, RAM, and other specs compared to Server 2?
+For example, what if Server 1 had more CPU, RAM, and other specs than Server 2?
 Server 1 should be able to handle a higher workload than Server 2, right?

 The Round Robin algorithm is best for clusters consisting of servers with identical specs.
 For other situations, you might want to look at other algorithms, like the ones below.